 What Are Table Saws Used For?

+You should really consider a table saw to be the centerpiece of your workshop.
 For this reason, table saws are known to vary in size and style, which means that they often vary in price point.

 Most commonly, though, table saws are usually designed to be able to cut straight lines and make smooth cuts across longer boards or pieces of material.
+This is why if you're purely seeking a saw to perform straight clean cuts to longboards of wood, I'd advise using either a track saw or a table saw.

 In contrast, for professionals, table saws are often used for a dedicated reason, such as for making repetitive, straight cuts.